sskoldas/sskoldas/README.md

 - 👋 Hi, I’m Seda Koldas, a fresh PhD candidate in Bioinformatics
 - 👀 I’m interested in machine learning applications in life science
 - 🌱 I’m currently learning how AI can teach me anything
-- 💞️ I’m looking to collaborate on predicting the relation of complex diseases to the microbiome using machine learning algorithms.
+- 💞️ I am interested in predicting the relationship of complex diseases to the microbiome using machine learning algorithms..
 - 📫 You can reach me at my email: koldaseda@yahoo.com

 <!---